Aryabn61/LIC-SPICE-Sim/Current_mirror/README.md

 # **DC Analysis :**
 ![DCC1](https://github.com/user-attachments/assets/1ee6e807-99c9-4bf1-b38f-3162a2501d20)

+I<sub>ref</sub> = 0.555 mA.
+In order to determine the current value based on the specified ratio, the W/L values for  M2 and M3 are 6um/180nm and 6um/180nm, nd M1 is 3um/180nm respectively.
+Since Vin is chosen to be in the saturation range, the value that is provided is 0.835 V.
+**OUTPUT :**
 ![dc1](https://github.com/user-attachments/assets/039c929e-0470-4648-b702-7cdb043c13ff)

 # **Transient Analysis :**
+- Change the input voltage to sine and change the amplitude to 50 mV , frequency to 1 kHz and offset voltage to 0.835 V.
+- Click on run command.
+- Select transient analysis and choose 10 ms for stop time.
+- Click on ok.
+**OUTPUT :**
 ![trc1](https://github.com/user-attachments/assets/89c62e7f-6b43-49a7-9aaf-45e3e4ea3011)
+**Result :**\
+  The expected gain was greater than or equal to 10 V/V and the obtained gain is 9.86 V/V.\
 ![tr1](https://github.com/user-attachments/assets/8e59821b-e57c-4a08-aecd-32e599f39b43)

 # **AC Analysis :**

 ![acc1](https://github.com/user-attachments/assets/53798423-ba56-49fc-a3f9-f72c5ad40959)
+**Procedure :**
+- Change the V<sub>in</sub> to AC and set AC amplitude to 1.
+- Click on run simulation and choose AC analysis.
+- Select type of sweep to decade , frequency range to 0.1 - 1 THz.
+- Click on Ok.
+**OUTPUT :**
 ![ac1](https://github.com/user-attachments/assets/898cb03f-d52c-4f18-b78b-82a2a19e34e9)

 |  Parameter    | Theory value | Practical value |